Sokobond

 Sokobond is a puzzle video game created by Alan Hazelden and Harry Lee.
-The game was released on Linux, OS X, Windows-based personal computers in August 2013.
-It was later released for Nintendo Switch in September 2021.
+Gameplay involves moving atoms around 2D grids to form chemical compounds.
+The game was released on Linux, OS X, and Windows in August 2013.
+It was later released for Nintendo Switch in September 2021, and iOS and Android in May 2022.
+The game received generally favorable reviews from critics.